 Human Factors Psychology Degree and Career Guide

 Human factors psychology (also known as human factors and engineering psychology or ergonomics) studies how humans and machines coexist, specifically how people interact with technology and mechanical products.
 Though it is not currently recognized by the American Psychological Association (APA) as a specialty or proficiency in professional psychology, the field is still important in implementing safety and improving the performance of systems and devices humans use every day.
-Programs in human factors and engineering psychology are usually graduate degrees (mostly at the master’s level), but some undergraduate and doctoral programs also exist.
-According to a recent survey by the Human Factors and Ergonomics Society (HFES), 55% of human factors and ergonomics professionals responding to their survey were PhD-holders.1
+Degree programs in human factors and engineering psychology are usually graduate degrees (mostly at the master’s level), but some undergraduate and doctoral programs also exist.
+According to a 2017 survey by the Human Factors and Ergonomics Society (HFES), 55% of human factors and ergonomics professionals responding to their survey were PhD-holders.1

 Table of Contents

-- Human Factors Psychology Degree Requirements and Coursework
+Human Factors Psychology Degree Requirements and Coursework

-- Select Human Factors Psychology Degree Programs
+Select Human Factors Psychology Degree Programs

-- Becoming a Human Factors Psychologist
+Becoming a Human Factors Psychologist

 Degree Requirements and Coursework

-Degrees in human factors psychology typically place equal emphasis on theory, practical application, and research.
-Advanced program admission requirements usually include an undergraduate degree (preferably in psychology, industrial engineering, occupational therapy, industrial design, human performance or another related field) and a GPA of 3.0 or higher with minimum GRE scores.
 Students in human factors psychology programs learn about human performance and how the design of tools, systems, and working environments and processes can improve and enhance performance.
 They also learn about human and computer interaction as well as production system design in the workplace.
 Human factors psychology degrees do not typically offer further areas of specialization since human factors is already a specialization (also known as concentration, specialty, or emphasis) within psychology.
-Graduates of human factors programs will be prepared to apply basic research skills to help solve real-world problems.
-Sample coursework may include:
+Graduates of human factors programs are prepared to apply basic research skills to help solve real-world problems.
+Sample coursework includes:

-- Cognitive Engineering
+• Cognitive Engineering

-- Experimental Design
+• Experimental Design

-- Human-Machine Systems Design
+• Human-Machine Systems Design

-- Motor Learning
+• Motor Learning

-- Psychology of Human-Technology Interaction
+• Psychology of Human-Technology Interaction

-- Research Ethics
+• Research Ethics

-- Research Methods in Human Factors and Applied Cognition
+• Research Methods in Human Factors and Applied Cognition

-- Statistics
+• Statistics

 Profiles of Human Factors Psychology Degree Programs